 Note: You can also use [offset][type] for the format.
 So 33R is the same as %R33.

-The following table will show the Register types found in the Horner XL4 controller.
+The following table will show the Register addressing types found in the Horner XL4 controller.

 |Register Name||Bits||Description||Memory Retentive||Address Size|